At Alexandra College we are very proud of our excellent record in the State Examinations.

 Alex graduates are studying in universities across Ireland, the UK, Europe and the world including University College Dublin, NUI Galway, University College Cork, Trinity College Dublin, Dublin City University, Cambridge, Oxford and Harvard.

-Our girls typically study seven subjects for the Leaving Certificate exam each year.
+Our students typically study seven subjects for the Leaving Certificate exam each year.

 From an early stage, we encourage each girl to work hard and challenge herself, with the result that our students take more than 80% of papers at a higher level each year.